 Sponsored Programs Responsibilities

-1. Information and communication about all areas of research and sponsored programs
+- Information about all areas of research, sponsored programs and contracts

-4. Review and approval of all grant and contract proposals to outside funding agencies
+- Review and approval of all grant and contract proposals to external funding agencies

 Sponsored Programs Services

 Identifying Faculty Interests

 The Office of Sponsored Programs wants to know about your research interests.
 This information allows us to better match the incoming program announcements with the interests and expertise of WKU faculty.
 Please send an e-mail message describing your research interests to email@example.com.

 Disseminating Information about Sponsored Programs

 Consult the staff in the Office of Sponsored Programs as early as possible in the process of planning your grant proposal.
 We receive a wide variety of information from funding sources and can assist you in obtaining program guidelines, application kits, award lists and tips on writing effective proposals.
 Notices of grant opportunities are distributed by our office to WKU faculty and staff.
 The more we know about your interests, the more effective we can be about keeping you informed.